 3. Travelling teaches you to embrace vulnerability.

 When you travel you have to adapt to new things quickly, be it food, customs, language and culture.
-Of course all of this unfamiliar stuff can be scary and overwhelming but such feelings provide an opportunity for spiritual transformation.
+Of course all of this unfamiliar stuff can be scary and overwhelming but such feelings provide an opportunity for spiritual transformation and also learning.

 Great inner strength and self-empowerment are born from the letting go of control and accepting uncertainty.